Login / Register

 The Problem With List-Per-List Screening

-Eight lists.
-Eight independent files.
-Eight inconsistent records for the same person.
+Ten lists, ten independent files, ten inconsistent records for the same person.

-Eight official sources.
-Eight independent files.
-The same sanctioned person appears under different transliterations on each one — with different aliases, different biographical data, sometimes different entity types.
+Ten official sources, ten independent files.
+The same sanctioned person appears under different transliterations on each — with different aliases, different biographical data, sometimes different entity types.

-A system that screens each list independently produces a different result for the same query depending on which source it checks first.
-That is not compliance.
-That is coincidence.
+A system that screens each list independently returns a different result for the same query depending on which source it checks first.
+That is coincidence, not compliance.

 Three-Tier Data Model